 How WFH Parents Can Actually Be Productive With Kids Underfoot

 For many, working from home is the dream—after all, being able to avoid long commutes, wear PJ bottoms all day and throw in a load of laundry in between calls are big bonuses.
-With the recent, rapid spread of COVID-19 and many workplaces closing their doors, parents who normally don’t have a telecommute option are suddenly creating makeshift home offices.
-It’s a big shift in routine to say the least—and with daycares and schools also shuttered, moms and dads are having to figure out how to be productive while simultaneously caring for their kids during the work day.
-Suffice to say, our reality is looking pretty different from that work from home (WFH) dream.
+In the aftermath of COVID-19, some parents are continuing to work from home offices.
+And while daycares and schools are open, due to exposures and holidays, many parents are still having to figure out how to be productive while simultaneously caring for their kids during the work day.
+Suffice to say, reality has been pretty different from that work from home (WFH) dream.

-Children of all ages (and adults) thrive on routine, and that doesn’t change in a time of pandemic.
+Children of all ages (and adults) thrive on routine, and that doesn’t change.
 “I think you need some structure for the day for the kids and the parents so everyone has a sense of what’s next,” says Perri Shaw Borish, MSS, LCSW, BCD, a clinical social worker and founder of Whole Heart Maternal Mental Health.
 For babies, this can simply be a predictable rhythm of eat, play, sleep, while toddlers may benefit from a visual schedule to signal what’s next.